mygamedevtools/scene-loader/README.md

 }
 ```

-Finally, you can combine different load scene info objects on the transition method:
+For transitions, you can combine different load scene info objects on the transition method:

 ```cs
 ILoadSceneInfo stageSceneInfo = new LoadSceneInfoName("Stage 1");